Ronald H. Balson’s Trip to Tuscany

 To begin with, this novel basically has two interconnected stories going on, one set in the 1930s, related to us via Ada’s manuscript, and the second one in the modern day as Catherine and Liam try to untangle the web of mystery surrounding the deeds to the villa.
 In my opinion, the first story taking place in the past is given a good deal of focus more than the modern one, which was a bit surprising considering it forced Catherine and Liam to take a backseat unlike in previous novels.
 While I would have definitely loved to see a greater participation from them in this novel rather than spending most of their time being vehicles to recount Ada’s life, I think it was an interesting decision to make which also yielded some good results.

 Namely, we take an extremely well-researched trek through Italian history, complete with some of the most defining events of the century such as the Holocaust.
 It really shows how Balson sank in countless hours to flip through the pages of historical books and documents for the singular purpose of depicting these events in a more believable manner.
 The amount of small and curious details he includes in his descriptions elevate them far above the average level as they take on the peculiar quality of being able to drag the reader into the story.
 The best way I could explain it is: when some authors describe things, you imagine them… when Balson describes things, you experience them.
-This significantly strong point of the story helps to maintain our interest even during the slower moments of the book, and having gone through it I can scarcely remember any boring moments.
+This significantly strong point of the story helps to maintain our interest even during the slower moments of The Girl from Berlin, and having gone through it I can scarcely remember any boring moments.

 Of Deeds and Corporations